vagrantpress/vagrantpress/README.md

 + WordPress sniffs for phpcs
 + WordPress Unit Tests

+## Development Branch RoadMap

+**NOTE**: This roadmap is definitely open to discussion.
+I'm going

+As this is the 'development' branch, you'll notice a few things are different here.
+In particular, I'm doing a couple of different things to the codebase.
+My roadmap for a few of these changes:

+1. Updating the puppet portions of the project to fit into puppet best practices, using forge modules.
+As such, you'll note that `librarian-puppet` will be installed into the virtual machine.
+1. Wordpress provisioning and operations will use a module that is built around the [wp-cli project][wpcli].
+    WP-CLI is an incredibly rich toolkit that I would like to leverage in provisioning - mainly for the practical reason of the massive development efforts in that project.
+Leveraging that work would be vastly more useful than re-implementing using puppet `exec` calls.
+1. I want to tie the development environment here with the option for creating / contributing to real deployment environments.
+The strength of the vagrant/puppet approach to development environments is that your development environment can mimic production environments 'better' than approaches like local PHP installs, MAMP, etc.  While doing all of this work in vagrant, why not make packaging your environment into a re-deployable unit using puppet or docker on production systems?
+I want to make that transition easier than it is in the project today.

+## Project roadmaps

+1. With the 'completion' of the development branch, I am going to transfer this project from my own personal account to the 'Vagrantpress' organization.
+That will make the project a little more visible and hopefully will emphasize the community-driven aspect of the project a little more.
+(I do really appreciate the help I've received, the feedback I've gotten from users and the many, many forks of the project created by people that have found this project to be a good starting spot for their own workflows.
+1. I want to set up a users list so that getting help and using the project is a little easier.
+I do appreciate that people are resourceful enough to find me on my personal web page, etc. - getting help ought to be a little easier than that.

 ## Getting Started

 This is a fairly simple project to get up and running.